Pershore – Britain’s ‘Gem Town’ - Allens Caravans Blog

 Pershore Abbey

-For more than a thousand years, Pershore Abbey has stood proudly atop of the landscape.
-It has survived three fires, two ferocious storms and an earthquake, not to mention the dissolution of the monasteries under Henry VIII.
-Despite its rocky past, it is still standing and is an integral part of Pershore.
-Through its long history, parts of the abbey have had to be re-built, meaning it’s a beautiful concoction of Victorian, Norman, Gothic and early English architecture.
-There’s much to revel at, so it’s worth a trip to the jewel in Pershore’s crown.
+For more than a thousand years, this historic place of worship has stood proudly above the centre of the town.
+It had survived three fires, two ferocious storms and an earthquake, not to mention the dissolution of the monasteries under Henry VIII when much of the Abbey was demolished, and it became the parish church that it is today.
+It was restored in the 1860s by the famous architect George Gilbert Scott, who created the famous lantern tower with its amazing cathedral-like interior space.
+Today, the Abbey is a beautiful mix of Victorian, Norman, Gothic and early English architecture and remains a key part of Pershore’s character and charm.
+There’s much to marvel at, so it’s worth a trip to the jewel in Pershore’s crown.

 The Almonry

-If you visit the abbey, make sure you view The Almonry, too.
-It’s just a short walk from the abbey and is on the site of the original Almonry.
+If you visit the Abbey, make sure you view The Almonry, too.
+It’s just a short walk from the Abbey and is on the site of the original Almonry.
 This is where monks gave charity to those in need.
-The building is a half-timbered building and, in recent years, has been fully restored to its former glory, giving you a real insight into centuries past.
+The quaint half-timbered building was converted into charitable housing for the poor when the Abbey was dissolved and later became a single dwelling.
+It was fully restored in the 1970s and is now a listed private house that provides a delightful link to Pershore’s history as you pass.

 Pershore Bridge